-Heats was my first attempt at a mobile game.
+Hearts was my first attempt at a mobile game.
 The project started off as a Java console app to ensure all the game mechanics and processes were running as intended.
-Then the project was point to be ported to a custom Android game engine.
+Then the project was to be ported to a custom Android game engine.

-The featured a state driven rule set, message system, AI, and server/client design.
+Hearts featured a state-driven rule set, message system, AI, and server/client design.

 Message system: The game was intended to be multiplayer so it was built in a way that all interaction between players, AI, and the game table were handled via a message system.

 AI: The game had two different AI systems.
 The first AI would pick cards at random and attempt to play them to test if the game table was checking rules properly.
 This AI was slow because it could possibly choose every card in its hand before it would get a card played successfully.
-The second AI that was implemented was able to play a card based off of simple rule checks and interacted with the game table more.
+The second AI that was implemented was able to play a card-based on simple rule checks and interacted with the game table more.

 I was the sole developer on this game.
 I was responsible for all programming and design.
-The game was text based and had not art assets.
+The game was text-based and had no art assets.